Plugin

 Prerequisites

-• OpenClaw CLI installed and accessible in your terminal
+• OpenClaw CLI installed and on your PATH (openclaw --version to check)

 • A terminal with access to your home directory